-The Institute of Money Advisers is the only professional body acting solely for money advisers in England, Wales and Northern Ireland.
-The IMA is a charitable company formed in June 2006, having previously operated as the Money Advice Association, which was originally established in 1984.
+The Institute of Money Advisers is the only professional membership body for money advisers in England, Wales and Northern Ireland.

 Get free help